maksimryndin/distributed-book/src/preface.md

 ## Errata, typos, bugs and other feedback

-I am not a native English speaker so I will be glad to any feedback on correct usage of English grammar and phrases.
+I am not a native English speaker so I will be glad to get any feedback on a correct usage of English grammar and phrases.
 Also any suggestions, improvements, fixes are welcome.
 You can provide merge requests at book's Github repository or email me at *{auhtor's name}.{author's last name}@gmail.com*.

 ## Acknowledgments